MIT-Emerging-Talent/ET6-CDSP-group-01-repo/1_datasets/README.md

 ## 🌊 Flood Water Extent

-The data was collected by pasting [code](https://code.earthengine.google.com/3dae86a50830daf2b0854acddd21d95b?noload=1), which was AI-generated, into the Google Earth Engine [code editor](https://code.earthengine.google.com/).
+The raw data was collected by pasting [code](https://code.earthengine.google.com/3dae86a50830daf2b0854acddd21d95b?noload=1), which was AI-generated, into the Google Earth Engine [code editor](https://code.earthengine.google.com/).
 The data was saved into Google Drive, in a `.csv` format.
 The source used to collect the data from in the Google Earth Engine is Sentinel-1.
-The timeframe of the data collected is from 2015-2025.
+The timeframe of the raw data collected is from 2015-2025.

+As for the cleaned data, the timeframe of `2005-2014` is of synthetic data.

 ### 📁 Structure of the Flood Water Extent Dataset